-I now have 4 channels/sets of these, 3 of them with normal lav-mic Tx and 1 plug-on xlr Tx, and so far i’m happy with the transmission range; over 100m with no breakup/through, testing on an airfield at a busy event with plenty of RF flying around ( no pun intended )
+I now have 4 channels/sets of these, 3 of them with normal lav-mic Tx and 1 using the plug-on XLR Tx, and so far i’m happy with the transmission range; over 100m with no breakup/through, testing on an airfield at a busy event with plenty of RF flying around ( no pun intended )

-The supplied mic capsules are, inevitably, not high-end devices, and sadly not one of the ‘standard’ Sony ECMs, so i’ve bought 2x Sanken COS11s to use with them so far, pretty much the ‘default’ lav of choice nowadays, but there’s nothing wrong with the supplied capsules for general interview use per se that i can see/hear, so they’re certainly worth taking along for ’emergency’ use.
+The supplied mic capsules are, inevitably, not high-end devices, and sadly not one of the ‘standard’ Sony ECMs i used to use at work with the BBC either; so i’ve bought 2x Sanken COS11s, the popular Lav-mic of choice for recordists nowadays, apparently.
+But there’s nothing wrong with the supplied capsules for general interview use per se that i can see/hear, so they’re certainly worth keeping in the bag for ’emergency’ use.

 The Plug-on XLR Transmitter has Phantom power, unlike the offering from Sennheiser in the same price range.